 The internship year (PGY1) involves approximately six months of general surgery, two months of head and neck surgery, three additional one-month rotations in other surgical specialties and four weeks of vacation.
 The specialty rotations, which are assigned according to individual preference and service needs, can include cardiothoracic surgery, neurosurgery, orthopedics, trauma and urology.

-The PGY2 - PGY6 years involve the total care of all otolaryngology, otology and neurotology patients under the supervision of the division faculty and senior resident staff.
-The duties include clinical and inpatient care and participating in operations.
-Operative responsibilities are assigned according to training progress and ability.
-During these years, residents will rotate between sites including UC San Diego Medical Center in Hillcrest, UC San Diego Jacobs Medical Center in La Jolla, the Veterans Affairs San Diego Healthcare System, Kaiser Permanente San Diego Medical Center, Scripps Green Hospital and Rady Children’s Hospital-San Diego.
+The PGY1-PGY6 years involve the total care of all otolaryngology subspecialties under the supervision of the division faculty and senior resident staff.
+The duties include clinical and surgical care of outpatient and inpatient environments.
+During these years During these years, residents will rotate between sites including UC San Diego Medical Center in Hillcrest, UC San Diego Jacobs Medical Center, Moores Cancer Center, the Veterans Affairs San Diego Healthcare System, Kaiser Permanente San Diego Medical Center, and Rady Children’s Hospital-San Diego.